 There are no tables or cottages beside the falls.
 The only thing available is a bathroom.
 The falls features a salbabida (floater) with a rope attached to get you from point X to the actual falls.
 The water is murky though.
 Some parts are deep while others are shallow.
 Slippery rocks consist the bottom of the plunge pool.
 It can go as deep as 10 ft.
 The water isn’t crystal clear.
 Swimming in the plunge pool is a one of a kind experience but it can be freezing.

 You need to take extra caution around the falls.
 Pits are scattered everywhere they range from xs to xl, to even xxl, xs takes a thumb while xxl takes you whole.
-While taking pictures , one of my friends leg went inside a pit.
-It wasn’t life threatening but painful the same.
+While taking pictures, one of my friend’s leg went into a pit.
+It wasn’t life-threatening but painful the same.
 There are a lot of rocks surrounding the falls, some are sharp and slippery.
 Be careful when walking, a small slip up would be painful.

 Anyways, before we went swimming, we fixed our lunch boodle style.
 Although there were no tables, it was fantastic eating beside the great Hulugan Falls.